-Effects of childhood sexual abuse can be treated if the effects are heterosexual, but not if they are homosexual.
+Effects of childhood sexual abuse can be treated if they are heterosexual, but not if they are homosexual.

-The American Psychological Association acknowledges in its APA Handbook of Sexuality and Psychology which it has declared “authoritative” [1a] that there are psychological causes [1b] for sexual variations, such as childhood sexual abuse [1c].
-This means one effect of childhood sexual abuse may be that the victim begins to experience same-sex attractions or behaviors.
-These may be confusing, and victims may feel they do not represent the true self.
+The American Psychological Association says in its APA Handbook of Sexuality and Psychology which it has declared “authoritative” [1a] that sexual and gender variations are not simply biologically determined.
+It says there are psychological causes [1b] such as childhood sexual abuse [1c,2].
+One effect of childhood sexual abuse may be that the victim begins to experience same-sex attractions or behaviors.
 Is it more compassionate to help relieve these feelings or behaviors or to tell victims they have to live with them?
-A therapy ban requires the therapist to deny treatment to relieve the victim’s unwanted feelings and behaviors or the therapist will be criminalized.
+A therapy ban requires the therapist to deny treatment to relieve the victim’s unwanted attraction feelings and behaviors or the therapist will be criminalized.

-More sexual attractions, romantic fantasies, or behaviors caused by sexual abuse:
+More sexual attractions, romantic fantasies, or behaviors caused by sexual abuse include: